snyk/kubernetes-monitor/README.md

 ## Prerequisites ##

-* 50 GB of storage in the form of [emptyDir](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir).
+* 50 GiB of storage in the form of [emptyDir](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir).
-* External internet access from the Kubernetes cluster.
+* External internet access from the Kubernetes cluster, specifically to `kubernetes-upstream.snyk.io`.
+* 1 CPU, 2 GiB RAM
+* 1 Kubernetes worker node of type `linux/amd64` - supported and tested only on the AMD64 CPU architecture

+Supported Kubernetes distributions:

+* Any Kubernetes Certified distribution, for example: GKE, AKS, EKS, OCP.
+* OCP 4.1+ if running on OpenShift - supported and tested on Generally Available versions

 ## Installing ##